KoenZomers/RingApi/README.md

 ## Version History

+0.3.0.1 - released March 2, 2019

+- Added optional int parameter to GetDoorbotsHistory which allows setting a specific number of history items that should be returned.
+If you don't provide a number, it will default to the Ring default of the most recent 20 items

 0.3.0.0 - released March 2, 2019

 - Converted API library into .NET Standard so it can be used on non Windows platforms as well